Magas of Cyrene: Family background and early life

-Magas was the first-born son of the noblewoman Berenice I and her first husband Philip, who had served as a military officer in the campaigns of Alexander the Great.
+Magas was the first-born son of the Macedonian noblewoman Berenice and her first husband, Philip, who had served as a military officer in the campaigns of Alexander the Great.
 He had two younger sisters: Antigone of Epirus and Theoxena of Syracuse.
-His father, Philip was the son of Amyntas by an unnamed mother.
+His father, Philip, was the son of Amyntas by a mother whose name is unknown.
 Plutarch (Pyrrhus 4.4) implies that his father was previously married and had children, including daughters born to him.
 Phillip served as a military officer in the service of the Macedonian king Alexander the Great and was known for commanding one division of the phalanx in Alexander’s wars.

-His mother Berenice was a noblewoman from Eordeaea.
+Magas's mother, Berenice, was from Eordeaea.
 She was the daughter of local obscure nobleman Magas and noblewoman Antigone.
 Berenice’s mother was the niece of the powerful regent Antipater and was a distant collateral relative to the Argead dynasty.
 He was the namesake of his maternal grandfather.

-About 318 BCE, his father died of natural causes.
-After the death of Magas’ father, Magas’ mother took him and his siblings to the Ptolemaic Kingdom, where they were a part of the entourage of his mother’s second maternal cousin Eurydice.
-Eurydice was then the wife of Ptolemy I Soter, the first Greek pharaoh and founder of the Ptolemaic dynasty.
+About 318 BC, Magas's father, Philip, died of natural causes.
+After her husband's death, Berenice took her children to the Ptolemaic Kingdom, where they were a part of the entourage of Berenice's cousin Eurydice.
+Eurydice was then the wife of Ptolemy I, the first Greek pharaoh and founder of the Ptolemaic dynasty.

-By 317 BCE, Ptolemy I fell in love with Berenice and repudiated Eurydice to marry her.
-His mother, through her marriage to Ptolemy, thus became an Egyptian Queen and the Queen mother of the Ptolemaic dynasty.
-Through his mother's marriage to Ptolemy, Magas was a stepson to Ptolemy; he became an Egyptian Prince living in his stepfather's court and was a member of the Ptolemaic dynasty.
-His mother bore Ptolemy three children: two daughters, Arsinoe II, Philotera and the future Pharaoh Ptolemy II Philadelphus.
+By 317 BC, Ptolemy I fell in love with Berenice and repudiated Eurydice to marry her.
+Through her marriage to Ptolemy, Berenice became an Egyptian queen and the queen mother of the Ptolemaic dynasty.
+Magas was thus a stepson to Ptolemy I; he became an Egyptian prince living in his stepfather's court and was a member of the Ptolemaic dynasty.
+His mother bore Ptolemy I three children: Queen Arsinoe II, Princess Philotera, and King Ptolemy II.